AleTarsi/SafeMove/README.md

 ## Results:
 Enter in the folder `output` to visualize the results of your test.

-You can visualize risk as body part graphs or as automatic generated excel containing the NN prediction over time.
+You can visualize risk as body part graphs or as automatic generated excel containing the NN predictions over time.

 |Body Parts|Excel|
 |---|---|